Ch 12 IDs - Stirling

 Surrounding by the relics of the classical age (Rome)

-Boom in economy, due to trade and woolen industry- unseen in the middle to high middle ages.
+Boom in economy, due to trade and woolen industry- unseen in the middle ages.

 Who was immediately impacted by the Renaissance?